Bush Cooking – another way to enjoy the fire

 How to set campfire cooking

-Don’t put too many coals around your oven and definitely don’t bury it in the campfire.
-Overdoing it can cause food to burn.
-Take one shovel of coals from the camp fire and put it in secure place away from direct flames.
+First, avoid putting too many coals around the oven or burying it in the campfire, as this can cause the food to burn.
+Instead, take one shovel of coals from the campfire and put it in a secure place away from direct flames.

-Set camp oven on top of coals.
-One shovel full of coals should be enough for a small camp oven to generate enough heat to cook your meal.
+Once you have a bed of coals prepared, place your camp oven on top of them.
+For a small camp oven, one shovel full of coals should generate enough heat to cook your meal.

-Put some coal on the lid of the oven, spread it evenly.
-It’s a good practice to turn the pot 180 degrees every 15-20 minutes.
-This will help keep temperature even (some coals could be hotter than the other).
+To ensure even cooking, put some coals on the lid of the oven and spread them out evenly.
+It’s also a good practice to turn the pot 180 degrees every 15-20 minutes to keep the temperature even.

-But don’t sneak peak too often – otherwise magic will not happen.
+But don’t sneak peek too often – otherwise, magic will be gone.

 I replace coals underneath the oven when I see that the temperature is dropping.
-Keep your Dutch oven away from open fire as it could be tempting, but it is a simple recipe for burned food.
+Keep in mind that you should keep your camp oven away from open flames, as this can lead to burned food.

 Dutch oven care

-Seasoning creates patina, preventing food from sticking to a normally porous surface.
-Most importantly it prevents the oven from rusting.
-And finally, it gives food an extra flavor that can’t be achieved in any other type of pots.
-A well seasoned Dutch oven should look black, it happens because oil when heated forms dark coating.
+Finally, the camp oven gives food an extra flavour that you cannot get from any other type of pot.
+A well seasoned Dutch oven should look black.
+It happens because oil, when heated, forms a dark coating.

-- Open all windows – some smoke will be created
+- Open all windows, as some smoke will be created during the process

-- I rub vegetable oil using a paper towel inside and outside the pot and lid, removing excess oil leaving only a thin layer of oil (otherwise oil can be set on fire)
+- use a paper towel to rub a thin layer of vegetable oil inside and outside the pot and lid, making sure to remove any excess oil, leaving only a thin layer of oil (otherwise, catch on fire)

-- I keep pot in the oven for around one hour, then switch temperature off and leave it still inside, letting Dutch oven to cool off
+- I keep a pot in the oven for around one hour.
+After an hour, turn off the heat and let the camp oven cool down inside the oven.

 - Don’t leave food in the oven after meal for latter on.
 Remove it right after it’s cooked, especially if its acidity food like tomato paste, otherwise re-seasoning will be required